-But it is not a vegan fig curd.
-Whether a vegan fig curd is even possible is a matter for debate.
-Many vegans won’t eat figs because a tiny fig wasp pollinates each fig and is then absorbed by the fig.
+Whether there is such a thing as vegan fig curd is more open to debate as many vegans won’t eat figs because a tiny fig wasp pollinates each fig and is then absorbed by the fig.

 This recipe is free from gluten and nuts.